naoak/nk-line-chart/README.md

 # \<nk-line-chart\>

-A very simple web component for drawing line chart
+A very lightweight polymer component for drawing line chart.

+This component draws charts by directly using SVG tag.

 ```html
 <style is="custom-style">